VoylinsGamedevJourney/gde_gozen/README.md

 - Playback speed control;
 - Regular updates;

+### Note
+Web build is possible, but has no audio support.
+There is also no AV1 support, no access to system files due to Godot web builds running in a sandbox, and performance is a lower compared to the other platform support.
+Due to these issues, the official builds don't have web support and for that you'd better use the Godot build in Theora video playback instead.

 ## How to use?
 Before you can use GDE GoZen in your project, you will need to compile the GDExtension.
 You will **need** the debug build for your current operating system, and the necessary compiled (debug and/or release) builds for the platforms you want to support.